pryv/example-apps-web/onboarding/tutorial.md

 All you need to run this app is to download [index.html](index.html) and [script.js](script.js) files and open **index.html** with your browser.

 This is an example application that performs the necessary calls that need to be implemented by a web application to onboard users on a Pryv.io platform.
-These calls are exposed for this example to emphasize the different steps of the process in a didactic fashion.
+These calls are exposed in this example to emphasize the different steps of the process in a didactic fashion.
 In a real-life case, these API calls should be called automatically upon page load.

 It allows the user to manually fetch the service information, displaying the retrieved data and where it is used.
 Next, it allows to perform the authentication loading the button that opens the sign in / user creation pop up.
 Finally, it displays the obtained API endpoint that can be used to make API calls to the Pryv.io platform whose service information you loaded.